D4vr4n/D4vr4n/README.md

 - 3rd year Computer Science student at IITU in Kazakhstan, Almaty

-- 🔭 I’m currently working on self thaught full-stack(MEAN) engineering
+- 🔭 I’m currently working on Data analysis and Machine learning with Python

-- 🌱 I’m currently learning Swift and IOS developing
+- 🌱 I’m currently learning Swift and IOS developing also cross-platform mobile applications with flutter and Dart

 - 📫 How to reach me: davron2001davron@gmail.com
 <!--